 Answer: The supplied compact disc has quite a few drivers and programs that will greatly enhance your system.
 We recommend that you review the CD and install the applications you need.
-Applications included on the CD are PCI IDE Bus Master drivers for Windows 95 and Windows NT, 440GX chipset drivers for Windows 95 and 98, and the Super Doctor monitoring software.
+Applications included on the CD are PCI IDE Bus Master drivers for Windows 95 and Windows NT, 440BX chipset drivers for Windows 95, and Super Doctor Monitoring software.

-Question: How do I install an onboard SCSI device controller for my S2DG2/S2DGU/S2DGR motherboard?
+Question: How do I install an onboard SCSI device controller for my P6DBS/P6SBS motherboard?

-Answer: First, install the 3 NT installation disks and follow the onscreen instructions to complete the procedure.
+Answer: First, install the 3 NT installation disks and then follow the onscreen instructions to complete the procedure.
 "Safe mode" is best for this installation.

-Question: Why can't I turn off the power using the momentary power on/ off switch?
+Question: Why can't I turn off the power using the momentary power on/off switch?

-Answer: The instant power off function is controlled by the BIOS (page 5-12).
-When this feature is enabled in the BIOS, the motherboard will have "instant off" capabilities as long as the BIOS has control of the system.
-When this feature is disabled or when the BIOS is not in control, such as during the memory count (the first screen that appears when the system is turned on), the momentary on/ off switch must be held for more than four seconds to shut the system down.
-This feature is required to implement the ACPI features on the motherboard.
+Answer: The instant power off function is controlled by the BIOS.
+When this feature is enabled in the BIOS, the motherboard will have instant off capabilities as long as the BIOS has control of the system.
+When this feature is disabled or when the BIOS is not in control, such as during memory count (the first screen that appears when the system is turned on), the momentary on/off switch must be held for more than four seconds to shut the system down.
+This feature is required to implement the ACPI features